Editorial Team

 Mitike Molla Sisay, PhD

 Completed her PhD in Public Health from the Centre for International Health, University of Bergen, Norway in 2009 and a one-year postdoctoral fellowship in 2011 from Emory Rollins School of Public Health, Atlanta, USA.
 Dr. Mitike served Addis Ababa University at different levels since 2002 and currently, she is the VP for Research and Technology Transfer.
 Focusing on the continuum of adolescent, maternal, and child health, she has published more than 50 scientific articles in peer-reviewed journals.
 Dr. Mitike is an Associate Professor at the School of Public Health, Addis Ababa University.
-Apart from her regular teaching and research work, she is participating in different community services where she is currently the President of the Ethiopian Public Health Association and chairing several academic boards.
+Apart from her regular teaching and research work, she is participating in different community services where she was the President of the Ethiopian Public Health Association and is currently chairing several academic boards.
 She is also a fellow of the Ethiopian Academy of Sciences.

 Alemnesh Mirkuzie, PhD